nickg/nextcellent/readme.txt

 = Will NextCellent work with NextGEN plugins and subplugins? =

 - Since the code is based on the older version, it will work with all plugins which worked for NextGEN version 1.9.13 or earlier.
 However be warned many developers already started (and finished) to making the migration to new NextGEN version.
-That will break compatibility with older code.

 = Wait, I'm using flash gallery along imagerotator.swf but I cannot find it in this plugin!